sveawebpay/java-integration/README.md

 //To credit i.e. 50% of the price for order row A we created a new order row E with half the price of A.
 //The credit invoice id is returned in dResponse3->getInvoiceId()
 ```

+## WebPayAdmin.deliverOrderRows entrypoint

+The WebPayAdmin.deliverOrderRows entrypoint method is used to deliver individual order rows.
+1.6.0: Supports card orders.
+To deliver invoice order rows, use WebPay.deliverOrder with specified order rows.

+For Invoice and Payment Plan orders, the order row status is updated at Svea following each successful request.

+For card orders, an order can only be delivered once, and any non-delivered order rows will be cancelled (i.e.
+the order amount will be lowered by the sum of the non-delivered order rows).
+A delivered card order has status
+CONFIRMED at Svea.

+Get an order builder instance using the WebPayAdmin.deliverOrderRows entrypoint,
+then provide more information about the transaction and send the request using
+the DeliverOrderRowsBuilder methods:

+Use setRowToDeliver() or setRowsToDeliver() to specify the order row(s) to deliver.
+The order row indexes should
+correspond to those returned by i.e. WebPayAdmin.queryOrder();

+For card orders, use addNumberedOrderRow() or addNumberedOrderRows() to pass in a copy of the original order
+rows.
+The original order rows can be retrieved using WebPayAdmin.queryOrder(); the numberedOrderRows attribute
+contains the serverside order rows w/indexes.
+Note that if a card order has been modified (i.e. rows cancelled
+or credited) after the initial order creation, the returned order rows will not be accurate.

+...
+		request = WebPayAdmin.deliverOrderRows(config)
+			.setOrderId()          		// required
+			.setTransactionId()	   		// optional, card only, alias for setOrderId
+			.setCountryCode()      		// required
+			.setInvoiceDistributionType()	// required, invoice only
+			.setRowToDeliver()	   			// required, index of original order rows you wish to deliver
+			.addNumberedOrderRow()			// required for card orders, should match original row indexes
+		;
+		// then select the corresponding request class and send request
+		response = request.deliverCardOrderRows().doRequest()	// returns ConfirmTransactionResponse
+...